-2020, which marks the twelfth year of operation, resulted in the collection of 5,807 samples from individuals arrested and charged with qualifying crimes.
+2020 resulted in the collection of 5,807 samples from individuals arrested and charged with qualifying crimes.
 A total of 2,741 DNA profiles from arrested and charged individuals were uploaded to CODIS and searched.
 There were 144 matches to arrested and charged DNA profiles reported to law enforcement in 2020.